Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Introduction

-The contributions of this paper are threefold.
-First, the proposed timed supervisor localization under partial observation extends the untimed counterpart in \cite{ZhangEt:tech15}: not only is the monolithic supervisor's disabling action localized (as in the untimed case), but also its preemptive action is localized with respect to individual forcible events.
-Second, the proposed partial-observation supervisor localization of TDES also extends the full-observation counterpart in \cite{ZhangCai:Aut2013}.
-Specifically, the new concepts of {\it partial-observation control cover} and {\it partial-observation preemption cover} are defined on the state set of the partial-observation supervisor; roughly speaking, the latter corresponds to the {\it powerset} of the full-observation supervisor's state set.
+1) The proposed timed supervisor localization under partial observation extends the untimed counterpart in \cite{ZhangCW17} and the full-observation counterpart in \cite{ZhangEt13}.
+Compared with \cite{ZhangCW17}, not only is the monolithic supervisor's disabling action localized (as in the untimed case), but also its preemptive action is localized with respect to individual forcible events.
+While compared with \cite{ZhangEt13}, the new concepts of {\it partial-observation control cover} and {\it partial-observation preemption cover} are defined on the {\it powerset} of the monolithic supervisor's state set.
 In this way, in the transition structure of the resulting local controllers/preemptors, only observable events can lead to state changes.
-Third, in addition to partial observation, timed supervisor localization is extended to address communication delay.
-A novel approach employing relative coobservability \cite{CaiEt:TAC2016} is proposed, which synthesizes partial-observation local controllers/preemptors tolerant of bounded and unbounded delay of event communicaiton.
+It is important to stress that the proposed timed supervisor localization under partial observation cannot be obtained directly by combining \cite{ZhangEt13} and \cite{ZhangCW17}, because the treatment of event $tick$ is new and cannot be found in \cite{ZhangEt13} or \cite{ZhangCW17}: \begin{itemize} \item The partial-observation local preemptor (${\bf LOC}_\alpha^P$ in Section~\ref{sec:ProbFormu}) accounts for both the effect of partial observation and localization of $tick$-preempting actions to individual forcible events.

+\item The $tick$-enabling function and $tick$-preemption function ($E_{tick}$ and $F_\alpha$ in Section~\ref{subsec:PreemptAct}) are defined using the state set and transition function of the monolithic supervisor, as well as the set of uncertainty (state) sets caused by partial observation and the associated transition function.

+\item Two new functions ($\psi_\alpha$ and $\psi_{tick}$ in Section~\ref{subsec:PreemptAct}) need to be defined from the partial-observation preemption cover, so that certain unobservable events (possibly including $tick$) can be appropriately added as selfloops.

+\item It is established (Theorem 1 in Section~\ref{subsec:mainresult}) that the resulting partial-observation local $tick$-preemptors and local controllers collectively achieve the monolithic $tick$-preemption and disabling controlled behavior.